nataliamadridb/281-Assignments/Week 4/Idea 2_NMB.md

 1. **Prepayment Response**: Elasticity of mortgage prepayment to interest rate gaps is increasing in liquid wealth.
 2. **Timing Gaps**: Households in the top liquidity quartile respond faster (prepay sooner) than the bottom quartile, even under equal rate incentives.
 3. **Policy Amplification**: Monetary stimulus leads to **early consumption boosts for wealthy**, but delayed (or absent) effects for liquidity-constrained households.

 ---

-### **Potential Extensions**
-- Interact liquidity with **expectation updating rates** $\theta_g$: Are liquid households more attentive, as well as more able to act?
-- Study implications for **inequality dynamics** after large interest rate movements (e.g., COVID period).
-- Calibrate using Survey of Consumer Expectations (SCE) or Michigan Survey to validate belief updating and perceived refinancing opportunities.

----
 ###References